Gru80/obsidian-regex-replace/README.md

 # Obsidian Plugin - Regex Find/Replace
 Provides a dialog to find and replace text in the currently opened note.

-## Options
+In addition to Obsidians on-board find/repace function, this plugin provides options to
-- Use regular expressions or just plain text
+- use regular expressions or just plain text
-- Replace occurances in the currently slected text or in the whole document
+- replace found occurances in the currently slected text or in the whole document

+Desktop as well as mobile versions of Obsidian are supported.

 ![Regex FindReplace Dialog](res/dialog.png)